Blog

 In regions prone to cloud bursts, governments must construct better drainage systems and flood barriers.

-A cloudburst is a sudden, strong, and dangerous rainfall that usually happens in mountain regions.
-It happens when moist air rises quickly, cools and releases large amounts of water in a short time.
-While it does not last long, It causes a great deal of destruction.
+A cloudburst is a sudden, powerful, and dangerous rainfall that typically occurs in mountainous regions.
+It occurs when moist air rapidly rises, cools, and releases large amounts of water in a short period.
+Although it doesn’t last long, it causes significant destruction.

-The main difference between a cloudburst & heavy rain is intense & speed.
-Heavy rain is long and dispersed but a cloudburst is short, violent, and very concentrated.
+The main difference between a cloudburst & heavy rain is intensity & speed.
+Heavy rain is spread out over a longer period, while a cloudburst is brief, intense, and highly concentrated.

 Read more related articles > https://www.climatechallange.com/severe-thunderstorms-warnings-across-u-s-midwest/